 Body Shaming others???

-You’re ‘Big-Boned’, ‘you’re growing like ginger’, ‘hey! chopstick’; these are just a few terms to refer our peer group nowadays, especially the ones who don’t fit in the norm created by society.
+You’re ‘Big-Boned’, ‘you’re growing like ginger’, ‘hey!
+Chopstick’; these are just a few terms to refer our peer group nowadays, especially the ones who don’t fit in the norm created by society.
 It has become a norm to be capable enough to allure other humans with perfection.
-But have we ever thought about if things can get too far? and how it can affect someone mentally and physically.
-Don’t you think it’s the high time we should take a stand and fight against the odds of gratifying others around and look at one of the most salient aspects of leading a comfortable life?
+But have we ever thought about if things can get too far?
+And how it can affect someone mentally and physically.
+Don’t you think it’s high time we should take a stand and fight against the odds of gratifying others around and look at one of the most salient aspects of leading a comfortable life?

 How it turns out?